-This is very difficult to remember many Host Names in terms of numbers.
-So these host names are generally known by "ordinary" names such as takshila or nalanda.
-We write software application's to find out the dotted IP address corresponding to a given name.
+Host names in terms of numbers are difficult to remember and hence they are termed by ordinary names such as Takshila or Nalanda.
+We write software applications to find out the dotted IP address corresponding to a given name.

 The process of finding out dotted IP address based on the given alphanumeric host name is known as hostname resolution.

-A hostname resolution is done by special softwares residing on a high capacity systems.
-These system are called Domain Name Systems (DNS) which keeps mapping of IP addresses and corresponding ordinary names.
+A hostname resolution is done by special software residing on high-capacity systems.
+These systems are called Domain Name Systems (DNS), which keep the mapping of IP addresses and the corresponding ordinary names.

 Entries in this file look like the following:

 Note that more than one name may be associated with a given IP address.
-This file is used when converting from IP address to host name and vice versa.
+This file is used while converting from IP address to host name and vice versa.

 You would not have access to edit this file, so if you want to put any host name along with IP address, then you would need to have root permission.